PeterAustria/node-red-contrib-ta-cmi/README.md

 ![config-node](./images/config.PNG)

-**Note:** For each C.M.I. in your network you have to do this only once.
+**Note:** For each combination of a device/controller in your CAN-network you have to do this only once.
 When done, plase click the "Add" button and node-red will return you to the "Edit cmi in node".

 ### Settings for each node